andrasq/node-qcluster/Readme.md

 are ignored; other signals may kill the master.
 'SIGSTOP' and 'SIGKILL' cannot be caught, and it is a nodejs error to try.

+A received SIGTSTP is converted to SIGSTOP and after relaying is resent to self to pause both worker processes and self.
+The next SIGCONT will resume self, and is relayed to all worker processes to resume them.

+Signals that arrive while a process is paused are stored by the system and will not be relayed until after a SIGCONT first resumes the master.
+The relayed signal is sent to the still paused workers before the SIGCONT, so signal delivery order is maintained.

-Signals that arrive while a worker is initializing are queued and re-sent after the worker is 'ready' to let the app handle it and not kill the half-initialized process.
+Signals that arrive while a worker is initializing are queued and re-sent after the worker is 'ready', letting the worker handle the signal without killing the half-initialized process.
 This includes 'SIGTSTP', ie an initializing worker will not be suspended at the same time as the other workers.

 ## Qcluster IPC messages: